OU-CS3560/grading-lib/MAINTENANCE.md

 There should be no need of running these commands manually now that the workflow is setup to auto publish to both PyPI and GitHub's Releases.

-Howver, if the workflow is breaking, for example, you can run these commands to manually publish.
+However, if the workflow is breaking, for example, you can run these commands to manually publish.

 #### Publish to the real PyPI